 Why

-You need a reliable foundation that explains what in classic ABAP is still relevant and how modern ABAP on SAP BTP differs.
+You need a reliable resource to build foundation that explains what in classic ABAP is still relevant and how modern ABAP differs from classical ABAP.

 What to do

-• Complete SAP’s learning journey: Acquire Core ABAP Skills.
+Complete the course: Acquire Core ABAP Skills.
 This course explains modern ABAP basics, packages, objects, and an intro to CDS and RAP.

 Outcome